MODULE 1

 Aerobic - living or occurring only in the presence of oxygen.

-Anaerobe - a bacterium that lives in the absence of oxygen.
+Aerobe - a bacterium that requires oxygen to live Anaerobic - living or occurring in the absence of oxgyen Anaerobe - a bacterium that lives in the absence of oxygen. |

 In general, changes in the code were introduced to make the SAS an aerobic (oxygen-present) component.
 Under these conditions the assimilation and digestion of organic matter is enhanced due to actions of protozoa in cropping the bacteria and maintaining the bacterial populations in a youthful physiological state.